 Project management costs are similar to project delivery costs, but are more centered on how much it costs to manage everything.
 This is all the time and energy that goes into making sure everything runs smoothly, stays within budget, and happens on schedule.

 👉 Get started with this critical path method template.

 After you copy this template, you can start utilizing this free project budget template for your projects and business.

 How to use this project budget template in Coda

 Step 1: Fill out basic project details

-On the page, you’ll see some fields at the top of the page to fill out.
-These are high-level meta data about your project.
+On the page, you’ll see some fields at the top of the page for you to fill out.
+These are just high-level meta data about your project.
 You can also rename this page so that the name matches the name of your project.
 The Last edited date automatically updates based on when someone has made an edit to this template.

 Step 2: Add or edit categories for your tasks